GDAOSU/3dgs_measurement_tool/README.md

    ```

 3. Set up environment variables:
-   - This step is **optional**.
-The application includes demo models directly in the repository and works out-of-the-box.
+   - This step is **optional** for local development.
+The application works out-of-the-box.
-   - To use the "Custom S3 Model" feature for your own data, you can create a `.env.local` file and provide your S3 bucket details.
+   - To configure the application for deployment or to use the "Custom S3 Model" feature, create a `.env.local` file by copying the provided `.env.example`.
+   - See `.env.example` for a list of available variables and their descriptions.

 ### Development